Tuvalu

 The Funafuti Lagoon Hotel, also known as Vaiaku Langi or Vaiaku Lagi Hotel, is the only hotel in Tuvalu.
 It’s a state-owned hotel but was built in 1993 with Chinese financial support.

-Because of the low number of tourists, they will be happy to help you.
+Due to the low number of tourists, they will be happy to help you.

 My trip to Tuvalu coincided with the Pacific Islands Forum, which was also attended by other international partners.